wormhole-foundation/xdapp-book/src/development/messages/sending/evm.md

 ```

 Now, let's create a new contract in our src/ folder `Messenger.sol`.
 In this contract, we also create a uint32 nonce.
-You can think of this nonce like a message id, it's just a number that let's the receing contract know if it's already processed a message.
+You can think of this nonce like a message id, it's just a number that let's the receiving contract know if it's already processed a message.

-Also we'll set the consistency level here to 1, because we're just testing and want the Gaurdians to sign this VAA as soon as they see it, but if we were deploying to production, we might want to match this level to the deploy'd chain's finality gaurantees.
+Also we'll set the consistency level here to 1, because we're just testing and want the Guardians to sign this VAA as soon as they see it, but if we were deploying to production, we might want to match this level to the deployed chain's finality guarantees.

 ```solidity